luci/luci-py/appengine/config_service/README.md

     `services/<service_id>` is always accessible to
     &lt;service-id&gt;.appspot.com.

-    `services/luci-config:projects.cfg` is a project registry.
-It contains unique project ids (chromium, v8, skia) and location of project configs.
-    This list is available through get_projects() API.
-This is how projects are discovered by services.

   2. Project configs.
 Project-wide branch-independent configs for services.
     This is what a project as a tenant tells a service about itself.
 Examples: